SimVascular/simvascular.github.io-archive/source/documentation/quickguide/tutorial/_create_segmentations.md

          a control point alters the shape of the level set contour.
 The number of control points is changed using the
          <b>Ctrl.
 No.</b> <i>TextBox</i>.
          <br><br>
-         The straight red line with two green markers is the <b>Contor Manipulator</b>.
+         The straight red line with two green markers is the <b>Contour Manipulator</b>.
          The center control point is used to translate the contour center in the 2D image plane.
 The outer control point is used to contract/expand the contour.
          <br><br>